Partnering with a technology consultant can help your organization end up with the best protection.

-Researching requirements and compiling an in-depth understanding of all the data an organization collects can be difficult for a single person to manage.
+Researching requirements and compiling an in-depth understanding of all the data your organization collects can be difficult for a single person to manage.
 It’s easy to overlook nuance and finer details.
 A consultant can build a detailed picture of the entire organization’s landscape so that everything gets covered adequately.

 There is no one-size-fits-all from the perspective of legislative requirements on the data your company collects and holds.
 It is important to find a policy that will protect your specific industry.
 Why is industry-specific so important?
-According to Bloomberg, disagreements over insurance coverage have led to litigation brought by both the policyholder and the policy provider because of misunderstanding of standard business liability coverage when it comes to data breaches.
+According to Bloomberg, disagreements over insurance coverage have led to litigation brought by both the policyholder and the policy provider because of the misunderstanding of standard business liability coverage when it comes to data breaches.

 Standard business liability policies do not protect against losses due to data breaches.
-A cybersecurity-specific policy can provide a wide array of coverage, including third-party indemnification, data breach notification, network security audit coverage, defense costs, remediation assistance, and credit monitoring, breach containment.
+A cybersecurity-specific policy can provide a wide array of coverage, including third-party indemnification, data breach notification, network security audit coverage, defense costs, remediation assistance, credit monitoring, and breach containment.
 If your organization has made a significant investment in IT infrastructure, it’s important to have protections in place for that investment.

 Breaches, and their targets, are changing